The Royal Opera House’s commitment to supporters

 - we will respond to any concerns you might have swiftly and efficiently.

-The Royal Opera House adheres to the Institute of Fundraising’s current Code of Fundraising Practice.
+The Royal Opera House adheres to Fundraising Regulator’s current Code of Fundraising Practice.
 Complaints should be addressed to Amanda Saunders, Director of Development.